wilfred11/expectation_maximization/README.md

 * Repeat the above steps for a fixed number of iterations or until convergence is reached.

 ### Two steps
 Initially, distributions can be created using random values for means and covariance matrix.
+But after that, the expectation step and the maximization step will be applied iteratively.
 #### The expectation step
 In the expectation step, the algorithm computes the probability that each data point belongs to each component of the GMM.

-#### The maximation step
+#### The maximization step